Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 “Chatwoot is an open-source customer engagement platform that helps businesses build meaningful relationships with their customers.” — Chatwoot, official documentation

-Before I get into the comparison, here’s the context.
-As an automation studio, we build WhatsApp bots and business automations for clients.
-We needed a customer support platform that:
+Before I get into the comparison, here’s where we’re coming from.
+We’re an automation studio — we build WhatsApp bots and behind-the-scenes automations for clients.
+So we needed a customer support tool that could:

 That said, Intercom is a better product in several ways.
 Let’s break it down.